Data Privacy

 U.S. Federal Law:

-Over the years a number of federal laws have been passed dealing with portions of the handling of data, however there is no broad-based federal statute to address the overall question of how data should be handled to better protect the privacy of consumers, while setting out clear guidelines for the proper use of data by businesses.
+Over the years, Congress has considered a number of federal laws dealing with portions of the handling of data.
+However, there is no broad-based federal statute to address the overall question of how data should be handled to better protect the privacy of consumers while setting out clear guidelines for the proper use of data by businesses.

 In the States: